Damb Sadat

 Damb Sadat (also Damb Sadaat, Damb Saadat) is an archaeological mound and ancient settlement in the Baluchistan region of Pakistan.
-It is related to the early phases of the Indus Valley civilisation, and dates to 3500 BCE.

-Damb Sadat is located in Quetta Valley, which is a rich agricultural environment, and was home to several earlier Neolithic cultures.
+Damb Sadat is related to the early phases of the Indus Valley civilisation, and dates to 3500 BCE; it is located in Quetta Valley, which is a rich agricultural environment, and was home to several earlier Neolithic cultures.

 Damb Sadat culture

 Based on the pottery found here, Damb Sadat culture is classified as a separate archaeological culture / subculture.

 Quetta pottery (black-on-buff type) is the general term for the ceramic tradition in the valley.
 Damb Sadat pottery comes as a part of this tradition.
 It dates to the middle and last half of the third millennium B.C.

 This pottery is also found at Said Qala Tepe, Deh Morasi Ghundai, Mundigak periods III–IV, and Shahr-i Sokhta periods I–III, all of which date to the last half of the third millennium B.C.